jlomako/quebec-emergency-rooms/README.md

 location of the emergency room on a map.
 It was written in R and is hosted on <a href="https://jlomako.shinyapps.io/quebec-emergency-rooms/">shinyapps.io</a>.

-This app has now also become part of <a href="https://jlomako.shinyapps.io/Montreal_ER/">Montreal Emergency Rooms Tracker</a> and is shown there under "map".
+This app is now also part of <a href="https://jlomako.shinyapps.io/Montreal_ER/">Montreal Emergency Rooms Tracker</a> and can be found under "map".

 <br>
 <a href="https://jlomako.shinyapps.io/quebec-emergency-rooms/"><img src="screenshot.png" alt="screenshot"></a>